Worm Gearing

 The range of permissible values is q=6~25, the first value being lower than or equal to the second one.

-4.5 Sort results by parameters
+4.5 Sort results according to parameter:

 Choose by which column the table has to be sorted.